HsiangHung/Machine_Learning_Note/Anomaly_Detection/isolation_forest/README.md

    *  all observations are isolated at their own external node
    *  all data have the same values for all attributes.

 5. Path length.
 The path length h(x) of an observation x is measured by the number of edges x traverses an iTree from the root node until transversal is terminated at an external node. `E(h(x)) `is the average of `h(x)` from a collection of isolation trees.
 An anomaly score, s(x, n), can be derived from the **average** path length, `E(h(x)): s(x, n) = 2^[− E(h(x)) / c(n)]`.
-Basically, there is a monotonic relationship between `s(x,n)` and `E(h(x))` (see appendix at end for details and a helpful figure illustrating their relationship).
-I won’t get into the term c(n) so I can keep this brief but it is a constant for any given, static data set.
+Basically, there is a monotonic relationship between `s(x,n)` and `E(h(x))` The term `c(n)` is a constant for any given, static data set.

 6. Only requires user to set two variables in isolation forest: **the number of trees** to build and the **sub-sampling size**.
-The authors present experiments with generated Gaussian distribution data that show how convergence for mean path length is achieved relatively quickly with few trees and small subsamples.

 7. Small subsampling (sample of a sample) size addresses swamping and masking issues.
 Swamping and masking are caused by input data that is too large for the purposes of anomaly detection.
 Swamping is when an “normal” observation is mistaken for an “anomalous” one because it is surrounded by anomalies and masking is the opposite.
 In other words, when a tree is fed a sample consisting of a majority of anomalies, a normal data point might look anomalous.
-The authors present examples of this phenomenon with mammography data.

-8. Small subsamples allows each isolation tree to be specialized, as each sub-sample includes a different set of anomalies or even no anomaly
+8. **Small subsamples** allows each isolation tree to be specialized, as each sub-sample includes a different set of anomalies or even no anomaly

-9. iForest doesn’t depend on any distance or density-based measures to identify anomalies so it is fast and computationally inexpensive, which leads to the next point
+9. iForest does **NOT** depend on any **distance** or **density-based** measures to identify anomalies so it is fast and computationally inexpensive, which leads to the next point

-10. Linear time complexity, O(n).
+10. **Linear time complexity, O(n)**.
 Informally, this means that the running time increases at most linearly with the size of the input.
-This is pretty good: